Parenting arrangements after separation or divorce

-Parenting arrangements for orders or agreements made or changed after the new law comes into force
+Parenting arrangements for orders or agreements made or changed after the new law came into force

 The new Divorce Act’s parenting provisions focus on parents’ responsibilities for their children and the tasks required for the care of the children.